animate1978/MB-Lab/README.md

 This fork is an attempt to keep this addon going forward as the original author is no longer developing ManuelBastioniLAB

-# MB-Lab 1.7.5 (DEVELOPMENTAL)
+# MB-Lab 1.7.5

 ## Added

-- Added icons and modified GUI slightly
+- Added icons and modified GUI
 - Tongue shader added
 - Save/Load BVH Bone Config

 ## Changed

+- Improved Iris shader (PENDING)
 - Changed descriptions for male and female elf and dwarf characters
-- Changed iris shader to use UV for texture coordinate input
 - Changed Blender minimum version to 2.80.74
 - Removed Buggy message from Muscle checkbox because the Blender bug has been fixed
 - Changed CREATION TOOLS in GUI to CREATION OPTIONS at startup